weibeld/terraform-aws-kubeadm/README.md

 # AWS kubeadm module

-Terraform module for bootstrapping a Kubernetes cluster with kubeadm on AWS.
+Terraform module for creating a kubeadm cluster on AWS.

 ## Contents